 In 2015, SUVs became the largest automotive segment in the world.
 Common names of an SUV include off-road vehicle, four-wheel drive, or four-by-four.
 Without further ado, it’s time to dig into our favorite sporty SUV options.

 Second Generation Subaru Forester 2.0XT (2004-2008)

-Leading the list of the best sporty SUVs is the second generation Subaru Forester 2.0XT.
+Leading the list is the second generation Subaru Forester 2.0XT.
 This vehicle was in production from 2004 through 2008 and was originally introduced to the world at the 2002 Chicago Auto Show.

 During the years there were many fine-tuned improvements made over previous models.
 Between the lightweight aluminum hood, hydro-formed front sub-frame and perforated rails, Subaru continued to create a sportier SUV with each refinement.

 The biggest change was when the 2.5-liter versions were released including the turbocharged XT model.
 The Forester itself began its second generation in 2002, but it wasn’t until 2004 that Subaru released the XT.
 This sporty SUV features a 2.5-liter turbocharged DOHC engine.
 The exciting part about the turbocharger is that the Mitsubishi TD04 is the same unit used in the Impreza WRX.